Knowing how to refinish hardwood floors will ensure this beautiful material looks its best throughout its long lifetime.

 It is not always desirable to sand hardwood floors when restoring them, as it will strip away years of character imparted through daily wear and tear.
 If your floor is oiled or waxed, all that may be required is a good clean and reapplication of your chosen finishing product.

-Before starting refinishing a hardwood floor, make sure it is free from dust – remove loose dirt and grit with a brush, vacuum, then clean with a gentle water-based wood floor cleaner.
+Before starting the refinishing of a hardwood floor, make sure it is free from dust – remove loose dirt and grit with a brush, vacuum, then clean with a gentle water-based wood floor cleaner.
 ‘Try to avoid soaking with water, as this may lift the grain of the wood, and never scrub,’ says Roger Hunt.

 To clean the surface of the wood more thoroughly and remove stains and old wax and oil, invest in a specialist lightly alkaline wood cleaner, such as Osmo Intensive Cleaner.